PabloLec/oc_web_scraper/README.md

 Then, simply type `oc_web_scraper` and the scraping process will start.

 The website content will be saved locally to a folder named `data`.
-CSV files will be arranged in subfolders per category and book covers images will also be saved in `data/CATEGORY_NAME/images/`.
+Subfolders will be created per category with corresponding books infos in a csv file and book cover images stored in `data/CATEGORY_NAME/images/`.

 ## Improvement